ParadexRelayer/Consumer-API-docs/readme.md

 ```
 Please note this message does not contain "Ethereum Signed Message:" prefix and so cannot be signed using the eth_sign RPC call.
 This is not the case for the actual signing of the orders.
 To be compatible with the 0x contract the prefix should be included in the message that creates the order hash

-This message is then hashed using Keccak-256 and signed by the private key for the ethereum account to produce a vrs signature which we include in the API-VRS header of the request.
-The API-VRS is constructed by concatenating the r + s + v values together in that order.
+This message is then hashed using Keccak-256 and signed by the private key for the ethereum account to produce a vrs signature which we include in the API-SIG header of the request.
+The API-SIG is constructed by concatenating the r + s + v values together in that order.
 A typescript example of the signing process is included here as a referance

 ```